-When inspecting a ground connection follow these rules:
+- When inspecting a ground connection follow these rules:

-- 3. Clean as required to assure good contact. - 4.
+1. Remove the ground bolt screw or clip. - 2.
+Inspect all mating surfaces for tarnish, dirt, rust, etc. - 3.
+Clean as required to assure good contact. - 4.
 Reinstall bolt or screw securely. - 5.
 Inspect for "add-on" accessories which may be interfering with the ground circuit. - 6.
 If several wires are crimped into one ground eyelet terminal, check for proper crimps.
 Make sure all of the wires are clean, securely fastened and providing a good ground path.
-If multiple wires are cased in one eyelet make sure no ground wires have excess wire insulation.
+If multiple wires are cased in one eyelet, make sure no ground wires have excess wire insulation.